 Every Thursday night Mariachi music from Jalisco, Marimba from Chiapas and harp music from the Vera Cruz states of Mexico are the soundtrack for two groups of dancers that make up the Sacred Heart Center Folkloric Dance Troupe in Richmond’s south side.

 The dancers twirl in their solid, colorful full-length skirts and stomp rhythmically in their heels on the stage of a multipurpose room that prepares them for the numerous events they perform at around the Richmond region.
 Streamers of colorful Mexican paper cuts extend to the corners of the room from a light fixture in the old parochial school gymnasium with basketball hoops at either end.
 A group of boys, who also dance, chase after balls as rehearsal continues.

-This Saturday, May 4, 2019, the Sacred Heart Center Folkloric Dance Troupe or Grupo Folklorico Sagrado Corazon will perform at the Canal Walk Stage at the Qué Pasa Festival at 3:00 PM.
+With dozens of performances throughout the year, on Saturday, May 4, 2019, the Sacred Heart Center Folkloric Dance Troupe or Grupo Folklorico Sagrado Corazon performed at the Canal Walk Stage at the Qué Pasa Festival at 3:00 PM.

 The Grupo Folklorico creates a colorful and upbeat spectacle that draws in audiences.
 Learning the dances is also an education for the dancers who are mostly Richmond teens of Mexican descent.

 “In Mexico each state has its own style of traditional dance including music and costuming,” Troupe director Tanya Gonzalez explains to the dancers as she leads them through the paces of dances.